Echo-terminal/AZP/README.md

 # Task Manager

-A simple and convenient application for task management in a group.
+A simple and convenient application for task management.

 ## About the Project